 Ron regularly advises other institutional clients on governance and strategic planning issues, including First Nations and non-profit organizations.
 He represents medical professionals and their organizations in collective bargaining with provincial agencies throughout Canada.

 In 2008, Ron was appointed to the Nova Scotia Pension Review Panel and became a member of the Litigation Counsel of America.
 A fan of Canada’s national sport, Ron served as the only Chair of the National Hockey League Players’ Association (NHLPA) Advisory Committee from 2008 to 2009.

 Ron was inducted as a Fellow of the American College of Trial Lawyers in 2006 and as a Fellow of the College of Labor and Employment Lawyers in 2010.
 He was recognized by Best Lawyers in Canada – 2016 as “Lawyer of the Year” for Halifax in the areas of Employee Benefits Law.
-He was also selected by his peers for inclusion in The Best Lawyers of Canada 2017 in the field of Employee Benefits Law and Labour and Employment Law.
+He was also selected by his peers for inclusion in The Best Lawyers of Canada 2019 in the field of Employee Benefits Law and Labour and Employment Law.
+He is listed in the 2019 Canadian Legal Lexpert® Directory as a leading practitioner in the areas of Labour, Employment and Pension law.
 He is ranked AV Preeminent by Martindale-Hubbell, which reflects the highest possible standing for legal ability and ethical standards.

 An advocate for labour relations, employment standards, and pensions and benefits, Ron has a long history with the Canadian Bar Association.
 He has served as President of the Nova Scotia Branch, Chair of the National Continuing Legal Education Committee, the first Chair of the International Development Committee and as acting Director of the Canadian Bar Insurance Association.